adnan832/Java-Script-Project/readme.md

 # Shopping List App Using JS

-An app to list shopping item by using modren valina java script code
+An app to list shopping item by using modern valina java script code